-- compliance and is responsible for policy development to remain compliant with the Clery Act.
-Members of the committee are subject matter experts from multiple departments. - b.
+- 1. The committee meets quarterly to discuss the vision and planning for Clery Act compliance and is responsible for policy development to remain compliant with the Clery Act.
+Members of the committee are subject matter experts from multiple departments. - 2.
 Responsible for notification to CSAs of their reporting obligations and training on the reporting process.

-3. Classification Review Work Group Chair
+c.
+Classification Review Work Group Chair

-- a.
-Responsible for directing the Classification Review Work Group in collecting, classifying and counting crime reports for use in preparing and publishing annual crime statistics. - b.
-Convenes the work group meets not less than quarterly to review all cases from the previous month(s) to classify and count crime reports for Clery reporting purposes.
+1. Convenes the work group to meet not less than quarterly to review all cases from the previous month(s) to classify and count crime reports for Clery reporting purposes.

-4. Campus Security Authority (CSA)
+d.
+Campus Security Authority (CSA)

-- a.
-Report alleged crimes that are reported to them.
-CSAs are responsible for reporting allegations of Clery Act crimes reported to them as a CSA. - b.
+- 1. Report alleged crimes that are reported to them.
+CSAs are responsible for reporting allegations of Clery Act crimes reported to them as a CSA. - 2.
 CSAs record information about the crime(s) reported to them in a timely manner by completing a CSA Incident Report Form.
-Residence Life may submit these reports via RA Incident Reporting Form. - c.
+Residence Life may submit these reports via RA Incident Reporting Form. - 3.
 Contact University Police immediately if the incident poses an imminent threat to the campus community.

-5. Annual Security Report (ASR)
+e.
+Annual Security Report (ASR)